18th Annual EPA Drinking Water Workshop: Small System Challenges and Solutions

-EPA's free annual drinking water workshop, held in partnership with the Association of State Drinking Water Administrators (ASDWA), took place on September 1-3, 2020 with in-depth training offered on August 31.
-The workshop was virtual this year and provided in-depth information and training on solutions and strategies for handling small drinking water system challenges with a focus on monitoring, distribution, source, and treatment topics.
+EPA's free annual drinking water workshop, held in partnership with the Association of State Drinking Water Administrators (ASDWA), was held virtually again this year.
+The workshop provided in-depth information and training on solutions and strategies for handling small drinking water system challenges with a focus on monitoring, distribution, source, and treatment topics.

-The workshop was primarily designed for state primacy agency staff responsible for drinking water regulations compliance and treatment technologies permitting; however, others benefited, including territory, tribal, and local primacy staff, water system operators, academics, design engineers, technical assistance providers, and consultants.
+The workshop is primarily designed for state primacy agency staff responsible for drinking water regulations compliance and treatment technologies permitting; however, others benefit from participating, including territory, tribal, and local primacy staff, water system operators, academics, design engineers, technical assistance providers, and consultants.

 In 2008, at the encouragement of state agencies, the workshop was opened to the public and expanded to include multiple small drinking water system topics, including treatment technology options, infrastructure challenges and solutions, regulation implementation, compliance issues, and emerging contaminants.